11 Simple Homemade Dog Treats Your Dog Will Love

 Ingredients: 2 cups flour, 1 cup wheat germ (or 1 cup cornmeal, or 1/2 cup of each) 1 egg, 3 tablespoons vegetable oil, 1/2 cup chicken broth, 2 tablespoons chopped fresh parsley (or 2 teaspoons dried), 1 cup chopped chicken livers (cooked)

 Directions: Preheat the oven to 400°F. In a medium bowl, combine the flour and wheat germ (or cornmeal).
 In a large mixing bowl, beat the egg with the oil, then add the broth and parsley; mix well.
 Add the dry ingredients to the wet ingredients a little at a time, stirring to combine.
 Fold in the chicken livers.
 Turn the dough onto a lightly floured surface, and knead it briefly.
 The dough will be firm.
 Roll the dough to a thickness of 1/2 inch, and cut it into desired shapes.
 Place cookies one inch apart on greased cookie sheets.
 Bake for 15 minutes or until firm.
 Cool completely before serving.
 Store cookies in the refrigerator or freezer.
 Makes about 24 small or 15 medium-sized dog cookies.
+While eggs are generally considered healthy for dogs, here’s what the experts say about whether dogs can eat scrambled eggs or not.

 Courtesy of Petco